-If your sign comes with a wire attached, poke it through the mesh and twist it in the back of the wreath around the rings to secure the sign to the wreath.
-If it doesn’t come with wire already attached, you can attach pipe cleaners to the back and poke them through the mesh and twist behind the wreath around a ring to secure it.
+If your sign comes with a wire attached, poke it through the mesh and through the small holes on the frame, specifically meant for attaching signs and bows.
+If your sign doesn’t come with wire already attached, you can attach pipe cleaners to the back and poke them through the mesh and the holes of the wreath frame.

 Step 9: Attach your bow

-Stick the arms of the pipe cleaner through the mesh and twist it around the frame’s ring to secure the bow to the wreath.
+Stick the arms of the pipe cleaner through the mesh and small holes provided on the frame, then twist to secure the bow to the wreath.
 Fluff your bow by pulling on the loops and spreading them to the sides, so each layer is seen.

 Types of Pancake Wreaths

-There are many different types of wreaths you can make with the pancake method.
+There are many different types of wreaths you can make with the pancake method – and the pancake wreath frame.
+It isn’t just the different sizes, either!
 All will include deco mesh and ribbon, while most will include an adorable sign and/or stunning bow!
 You can make them for any occasion, from holidays and seasons to everything in between.
 That includes welcoming guests, showing your patriotism, and supporting important causes.
 Here are a few of my favorite themes.

 I swear ya’ll there are signs and ribbons to celebrate so many holidays!
 While wreaths are typically associated with Christmas to non-home décor and wreath enthusiasts, they can be for any holiday!
 I especially love them for cold-season holidays since –as I’ve said a million times already – they fit between two doors.